interledgerjs/interledgerjs/packages/ilp-logger/README.md

 ### Scripts

 - `clean` : Cleans the build folder and test output
 - `build` : Build the project
 - `lint` : Run the linter over the project
 - `test` : Run the unit tests and produce a code coverage report
-  - `doc`   : Build the docs